isomerpages/nea-cfhp/index.md

         registered address/flat."
 notification: In April 2025, all eligible households will be able to claim an additional $100 worth of Climate Vouchers.
-Additionally, the programme will be expanded to include Singapore Citizen households living in private residential properties.
+Additionally, the programme will be expanded to include Singapore Citizen households living in private residenti
 ---